Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 I'm talking about the entire conservative care what goes on in your bedroom.

-It's rooted in in in it's in rooted in human dignity.
+It's rooted in human dignity.

-They're a higher standard, so this entire Spitcher thing is wrong.
+So this entire Spitzer thing is wrong.

-Well, that's a that'd be a libertarian view.
+Well, that'd be a libertarian view.

 What about if you're married?

-Now the i what why if if if morality is not that big a deal, why do you have to be single in order to feel guiltless in paying a price?
+Now, if morality is not that big a deal, why do you have to be single in order to feel guiltless in paying a price?

 Because when I said my vows to my wife.

-That's your own honor.
+That's your own.

-I should not be I should not be.
+I should not be, I should not be.

-It's not my construction.
+This is not my construction.

-This is not my you know, morality is not defined by individual choice.
+Morality is not defined by individual choice.

 This is the problem.